Want to Protect Our Water?

 With your degree from UWM’s School of Freshwater Sciences, you’ll be ready to make a splash in one of the fastest-growing sectors of the global economy.

-Located on the shore of the largest freshwater ecosystem in the world, our urban campus in Milwaukee’s Harbor District offers you a unique opportunity to study complex freshwater systems and the challenges our communities face.
+Located on the shore of the largest freshwater ecosystem in the world, our research center in Milwaukee’s culturally rich Harbor District offers you a unique opportunity to study complex freshwater systems and the challenges our communities face.
 Lake Michigan is an extension of our classrooms and labs, allowing us to link science to action.

 From the start, you’ll do more than get your feet wet.
 You will